pmtoan/composeapp/readme.md

 - User management: CREATE, DELETE, UPDATE, GRANT
 - Authenticate user when get app build log
 - Validate project source code can built & deployed use docker-compose or not
+- Write Dockerfile and docker-compose file to run this project

 ### For Users
 #### How it works?